-The Port of Sunnyside leases the office building and other equipment under non-cancelable operating leases.
-Total cost for such leases was \$230,105 for the year ended December 31, 2018.
+The Port of Sunnyside is the lessor in the leasing of office building and other equipment under non-cancelable operating leases.
+Total lease revenue was \$398,581 for the year ended December 31, 2019.
+Currently, the Port does not lease equipment of any kind.
 The future minimum lease payments for these leases are as follows: